com-480-data-visualization/project-2023-darlene-s-data-vizards/README.md

 > Pre-processing of the data set you chose
 > - Show some basic statistics and get insights about the data

-We convert some features such as the dates or the lists of categories into a an appropriate format to be able to handle them afterwards.
-We perform some basic statistics such as distributions to get insights about our data.
-Notably, our dataset is composed by 86% of human and 14% veterinary drugs.
+We need to convert some features such as the dates or the lists of categories into a an appropriate format before to handle them.
+We perform some basic statistics such as plotting some distributions to get insights about our data.
+We organise our analysis by type of features (categorical, boolean, time and numerical).
+Our main observations are:

-You can find the details in this [notebook](eda.ipynb).
+- Our dataset is composed by 86% of human and 14% veterinary drugs.
+- The distributions of drugs by active subtances, holder company and pharmacotherapeutic groups are skewed (i.e. small values are common and large values are rare) as many natural phenomena.
+- It seems that there is a lack of data for years before 2005 and in 2023.
+We can remove these years for our further analysis.
+-

+Please refer to this [notebook](eda.ipynb) for more details.

 ### Related work